-Consistent with the IFCMA's Governance Arrangements, the Steering Group is currently developing the overall agenda for 2024 based on members' input.
-It is envisaged that delegates will focus on delivery of the IFCMA's first formal publications and initial results from the pilot studies in its plenary sessions in May and the fourth quarter of this year.
-The informal focus group discussions being organised on a virtual basis will provide further opportunity for peer exchange and engagement in the technical work.
+In the upcoming months, delegates will focus on delivery of the IFCMA's first formal publications and initial results from the pilot studies in its plenary sessions in May and the fourth quarter of this year.
+The informal focus group discussions being organised on a virtual basis are providing further opportunity for peer exchange and engagement in the technical work.
+Beyond the proposed discussions on modelling, other informal focus groups planned for the months ahead will address the future work of the carbon intensity workstream and how to take forward the methodological work to estimate the greenhouse gas emissions coverage of policy instruments (mapping).